coopengo/coog-admin/doc/coog_admin_tuto.rst

 There are three ways to load **Coog** images.

-* Pull images using docker pull (you will need access to private repositories)
+* Pull images from dockerhub (you will need access to private repositories)
 * Load images from archived files (ask Coopengo)
 * Build images from coog-admin (you will need access to private repositories)